tradingstrategy-ai/docs/source/glossary.rst

     Quantstats

-        Quantstats is a popular :term:`Python` software development library for :term:`quant finance` calcualtions and charts.
+        Quantstats is a popular :term:`Python` software development library for :term:`quantitative finance` calcualtions and charts.

         It provides many tools out of the box to analyse your strategies, including